nitlang/nit/lib/serialization/README.md

 ### Example: the User class

-The following example cannot use the `auto_serializable` annotations because some of the arguments to the `User` class need special treatment:
+The following example cannot use the `serialize` annotations because some of the arguments to the `User` class need special treatment:

 * The `name` attribute is perfectly normal, it can be serialized and deserialized